Uniform-in-Submodel Bounds for Linear Regression in a Model Free Framework: Rates for Independent Observations

 which again leads to the same rate of convergence $\sqrt{k\log(ep/k)/n}$.
-An interesting observation here is that there is no dependence on the strength of linear association $S_{2,k}(\Sigma_n, \Gamma_n)$ defined in Equation~\eqref{eq:StrengthS}. \end{rem} \begin{rem}{\,(Are the rates optimal?)} We believe the rates of uniform linear representation error to be optimal.
-An intuitive reason for this belief is as follows.
-Any symmetric function of independent random variables can be expanded as sum of degenerate $U$-statistics of increasing order by Hoeffding decomposition; see \cite{vanZwet84}.
+An interesting observation here is that there is no dependence on the strength of linear association $S_{2,k}(\Sigma_n, \Gamma_n)$ defined in Equation~\eqref{eq:StrengthS} in the case of fixed covariates. \end{rem} \begin{rem}{\,(Are the rates optimal?)} We believe the rates for the uniform linear representation error to be optimal; cf. Theorem 5.1 of~\cite{javanmard2018debiasing}.
+An intuitive reason is as follows.
+Any symmetric function of independent random variables can be expanded as a sum of degenerate $U$-statistics of increasing order according to the Hoeffding decomposition; see \cite{vanZwet84}.
 That is,

 for any symmetric function $f$ of independent random variables $W_1, \ldots, W_n$.
 Here $\mathcal{U}_{in}$ represents an $i$-th order degenerate $U$-statistics.

 For the statistic $\hat{\beta}_{n,M} - \beta_{n,M}$, the first order term $\mathcal{U}_{1n}$ in the decomposition is given by